obaskly/AutoWP/README.md

 ### Social media Integration

 - **Facebook**: Every article generated will be summarized and posted to a facebook page of your choice.
-(You must have admin rights)
+(You must be an admin in that page)
+- **Twitter**: Every article generated will be summarized and posted to a Twitter account of your choice.
 - **Hashtags**: Hashtags will be generated each time according to your article and added to the facebook post.

 ![5](https://github.com/obaskly/AutoWP/assets/11092871/7a90086d-f7f0-4cb1-802c-f15eaf89c7bb)